 Should I Seek Out DMT Treatment And Rehab?

-Although DMT and other hallucinogens are not considered drugs with high addictive properties, it is still possible to develop a tolerance, meaning that more of the drug must be taken to achieve the same effects.
-It is also possible to develop a behavioral addiction and believe that it is necessary to keep taking psychedelic drugs to maintain feelings of happiness and enlightenment.
+Although DMT and other Hallucinogens are not considered drugs with high addictive properties, it is still possible to develop a tolerance; more of the drug must be taken to achieve the same effects.
+It is also possible to develop a behavioral addiction and a belief that it is necessary to keep taking psychedelic drugs to maintain feelings of happiness and enlightenment.
 If you or a loved one is abusing DMT, other illicit drugs, or a combination of various drugs, there are reasons to be concerned.
 DMT has been known to increase heart rate and blood pressure, and cardiac and respiratory arrest have occurred after consuming high doses.
-Connect with a treatment provider if you have any questions about your drug treatment options.
+Contact a treatment provider if you have any rehab-related questions.